sajalhalder/TLR-M_UI/README.md

 To use this code in your research work please cite the following paper.

 Sajal Halder, Kwan Hui Lim, Jeﬀrey Chan, and Xiuzhen Zhang.
-POI Recommendation with Queuing Time and User Interest Awarenessn.
+POI Recommendation with Queuing Time and User Interest Awareness.
 In Submission, 2022.

 # Implemtation Details